 S/Sgt.
 Howard Ival Massey Sr.

 S/Sgt.
 Howard I. Massey Sr. was born in January 3, 1911, in Farmersburg, Sullivan County, Indiana.
 He was the son Albert & Gertrude Massey and was one of the couple's four children.
-In the early 1930's he joined the U. S. Army.
-Howard married Margaret Gilmore in 1932 and was the father of three sons, Gerald, Richard, and Howard, Jr. The couple divorced in 1937.
-Howard married a second time to Ruby Beavers.
-The couple had a son, Morris.
+Howard married Margaret Gilmore in 1932 and was the father of three sons, Gerald, Richard, and Howard, Jr. The couple divorced in 1937 and joined the Army in 1938.
+Howard married a second time to Ruby Beavers and the couple had a son, Morris.